What do I need to open an account at Tri City National Bank?

 Overdraft Protection is a service we provide where we link your checking account to your savings account.
-If your checking account becomes overdrawn, the amount of the overdraft will automatically be transferred from your savings into your checking account to cover it.
+If your checking account becomes overdrawn and your savings account has sufficient available funds, the amount of the overdraft will automatically be transferred from your savings into your checking account to cover it.
 There is a $10 fee per transfer.
 To sign up for Overdraft Protection, stop in to any of our convenient locations to complete an application.

 Where can I mail my deposit or loan payment?

 How will I be notified that my Certificate of Deposit (CD) or IRA CD will be maturing?

 Approximately 30 days before the maturity date, you will be mailed a maturity notice.
 It will show your maturity date, your interest rate, balance and interest payment at maturity.

 If you would like to renew the CD or IRA CD, it will automatically do so with the same term and current interest rates 10 days after the maturity date.
 At this time, you will be sent a renewal notice along with a new disclosure statement.

 Tri City National Bank uses the daily balance method to calculate Interest.
 This method applies a daily periodic rate (current interest rate / 365 days) to the current balance in the account each day.

 Interest begins to accrue no later than the business day that we receive credit for the deposit of non-cash items.